gaplo917/generic-http-benchmark/README.md

 ## Contribution

-1. Add new web framework `XXX` implementation that is equivalent to others languages.
+1. Add new web framework `frameworks/xxx` implementation under that is functionally equivalent to other implementations.
-2. Add gatling benchmark configuration in `./config/xxx.env`
+2. Add benchmark configuration in `./config/xxx.env`

 ## Troubleshooting